siddharth2016/PongPong/README.md

 *pip install pyglet*

-Run game, by running `pongpong.py` file and see the magic 🧙‍♂️
+Play game, by running `pongpong.py` file and see the magic 🧙‍♂️

 Game Play Demo on MacOS: